kanedafromparis/prez-fabric8-dmp/ReadMe.md

-# 7 - Build the specific application image and push it into kubernetes (h2 database)
+# 8 - Build the specific application image and push it into kubernetes with a configmap configuration and a mariadb database
 ## Reminder

-This application is created in order to introduce [https://dmp.fabric8.io/](fabric8io/docker-maven-plugin) and [http://maven.fabric8.io/](fabric8io/fabric8-maven-plugin)
+This application is created in order to introduce [https://dmp.fabric8.io/](fabric8io/docker-maven-plugin)

-At this step we want to build the application image and run it into kubernetes
+At this step we want to add a database via docker

-NB :  since I am using minikube : (`mvn`) `fabric8:push` won't be used

 ## Sample To Do List web application using Spring Boot (and Mariadb)

-### This is a simple Todo list application using Spring Boot (Spring JPA, Thymeleaf template)
+### This is a simple Todo list application using Spring Boot (Spring JPA, Thymeleaf template, mariadb storage)

 1. instantiate a local mariadb